gohugoio/hugo/docs/content/en/commands/hugo_mod.md

   -c, --contentDir string      filesystem path to content directory -d, --destination string     filesystem path to write files to
       --disableKinds strings   disable different kind of pages (home, RSS etc.)
-      --enableGitInfo          add Git revision, date and author info to the pages --forceSyncStatic        copy all files when static is changed.
+      --enableGitInfo          add Git revision, date, author, and CODEOWNERS info to the pages --forceSyncStatic        copy all files when static is changed.
       --gc                     enable to run some cleanup tasks (remove unused cache files) after the build -h, --help                   help for mod